 A Gender-equality Lens on Rebuilding Ukraine

-Researchers from the Stockholm Institute of Transition Economics (SITE) and the Forum for Research on Gender Economics (FROGEE) together with other gender economics experts are releasing the policy paper “Rebuilding Ukraine: the Gender Dimension of Reconstruction” on International women’s day 2023 to highlight the importance of a gender perspective in some of the focus areas of the CEPR Report on rebuilding Ukraine.
+Researchers from the Stockholm Institute of Transition Economics (SITE) and the Forum for Research on Gender Economics (FROGEE), together with gender economics experts, released the policy paper “Rebuilding Ukraine: The Gender Dimension of Reconstruction” on International Women’s Day 2023.
+The paper explains why gender-sensitive approaches are vital for Ukraine’s reconstruction and recovery.

 The Gender Dimension in Budgetary Planning